Reflection-Groups-Network/Reflection-Groups-Network.github.io/about-rgn/index.md

 # Mission

 We aim to bring together researchers from these strongly interconnected and vibrant areas, fostering exchange on recent developments and shared perspectives on common structures through:
-- the RGN online seminar;
+- **the RGN online seminar**;
-- the organization of an annual event like a workshop, a school or a conference (labelled 'RGN-event' on this site);
+- the organization of **an annual event** like a workshop, a school or a conference (labelled 'RGN-event' on this site);
-- promote scientific events in relation to the RGN aim.
+- **promote scientific events** in relation to the RGN aim.

-*RGN is an inclusive network, the above subkjects are mentionned for information.
-Please contact us of any subject in which the noton of groups with mirror symmetries appear.*
+*RGN is an inclusive network, the above subjects are mentioned for information.
+Please contact us of any subject in which the notion of groups with some sort of mirror symmetries appear.*

-The RGN is born out of discussions in 2012 between Matthew Dyer, Christophe Hohllweg and Vincent Pilaud.
+The RGN is born out of discussions in 2012 between Matthew Dyer, Christophe Hohlweg and Vincent Pilaud.

 # Contact